livdawson/nc-news/README.md

 # Northcoders News API

-Check out the live version of the API [here](https://northcoders-news-board.onrender.com/)
+Check out the live version of the API [here](https://northcoders-news-board.onrender.com/).

 Explore the available endpoints through the '/api' endpoint or refer to the [endpoints.json](./endpoints.json) file.

 ## Overview

 The Northcoders News API is a backend service designed to provide programmable access to application data.
-Its primary purpose is to deliver information to the user interface of the web application, which is accessible [here](https://nc-news-board.netlify.app).
+Its primary purpose is to deliver information to the user interface of the web application, accessible [here](https://nc-news-board.netlify.app).

 ## Prerequisites